kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/why-react/what-is-a-spa.md

 ## How does a SPA work?

-Traditionally, web pages required reloading the entire page to fetch new content.
+Traditional web pages require reloading the entire page to fetch new content.
 This was not only inefficient but also resulted in a clunky and less-than-optimal user experience.
 In a SPA, only the necessary content is updated.

 When a user clicks on a link or interacts with the site, JavaScript will intercept that interaction and prevent the browser from reloading the page.
 Then, it fetches the necessary data (typically in JSON format) via [Ajax](https://www.youtube.com/watch?v=3l13qGLTgNw) calls to the server.
 The new data is then used to update the web page dynamically.